johnlui/SwiftNotice/README.md

 ##Pretty easy to use

-In any subclass of UIViewController:
+In any subclass of UIView, UIScrollView, UIViewController, UITableViewController, UITableViewCell:

 ```swift
 self.pleaseWait()